 top of page

-Leigh Bowery exhibition coming to Tate Modern in February 2025
+Leigh Bowery exhibition at Tate Modern celebrates boundary-pushing artist

-London’s most visited art museum will host the retrospective — titled Leigh Bowery! (with all important exclamation mark!) — from February 2025.
-It'll show how the boundary-pushing artist, performer, model, designer, TV personality, club promoter and musician left a sensational legacy from his short life.
+London’s most visited art museum host's the retrospective — titled Leigh Bowery! (with all-important exclamation mark!) — until August 2025.
+It shows how the boundary-pushing artist, performer, model, designer, TV personality, club promoter and musician left a sensational legacy from his short life.

-Born in Australia but based in London for much of his adult life, Bowery’s career would see him take on many different roles, all the while refusing to be limited by convention.
+Born in Australia but based in London for much of his adulthood, Bowery’s career would see him take on many different roles, all the while refusing to be limited by convention.

-The exhibition — and the massive accompanying Bowery book — will span his emergence in the British capital’s club scene in the 1980s through to his outrageous performances in galleries, theatres and even in the street.
-It will show how he celebrated the body as a shape-shifting tool with the power to challenge norms of aesthetics, sexuality and gender.
+The exhibition — and the equally-huge accompanying Bowery book*— span his emergence in the British capital’s club scene in the 1980s through to his outrageous performances in galleries, theatres and even in the street.
+It shows how he celebrated the body as a shape-shifting tool with the power to challenge norms of aesthetics, sexuality and gender.

 Portrait photo of Leigh Bowery in a green dress with blue paint dripping down his head